cassidycodes/cassidy.codes/content/blog/2019-08-01-debugging-in-rails.md

 This week I got to dig into some debugging that I really enjoyed.
 Well, if you had asked me in the middle of it I might not have been having fun, but I found a solution!
 I used a handful of tools to approach debugging and they all gave me a little bit more information to solve the problem that I didn't have before.

-Here is a bit of information on each tool that I used.
+Here is a bit about each tool and what I find useful about it.
 Let me know if you have other Ruby or Rails debugging tips!

 ## Pry!